 The intention of the DnA "Project" and "Shared" space is to be a place for data that is needed by multiple users collaborating on a project which allows for easy reading of shared data.
 The "Project" space is owned and managed by the JGI.
 The "Shared" space is a collaborative effort between the JGI and NERSC.
 Write access to DnA is restricted to protect high performance; data can only be written to DnA from Data Transfer Nodes or by using the

 If you would like a project directory, please use the Project Directory Request Form.

 The "DM Archive" is a data repository maintained by the JAMO system.
 Files are stored here during migration using the JAMO system.
 The files can remain in this space for as long as the user specifies.
 Any file that is in the "DM Archive" has also been placed in the HPSS tape archive.
 This section of the file system is owned by the JGI data management team.

 Each user has a "scratch" directory.
-Scratch directories are NOT backed up and files are purged if they have not been accessed for 90 days.
-Access your scratch directory with the environment variable "$SCRATCH" for example:
+Scratch directories are NOT backed up and files can be purged if they have not been accessed for 90 days.
+Find your scratch directory using the environment variable

 Scratch environment variables:

 |Environment Variable||Value||NERSC Systems|

 $BSCRATCH points to your projectb scratch space if you have a BSCRATCH allocation.